Swiss Association for Counselling

 Information on the extended eligibility criteria for short-time work compensation.

-Classroom events with larger groups are possible from 06 June.
-The minimum distance of 1.5 meters may be undercut if attendance lists are kept.
 In general, please observe the basic principles for classroom instruction in continuing education courses offered by the SERFI and the FOPH.
 Since the ordinance of October 18, 2020 (amendment of October 19, 2020), the regulation that masks are mandatory in all publicly accessible indoor spaces has been in effect.
 The obligation to wear a mask also applies to course rooms in private further education institutions.
+Further information can be found in the adapted explanatory notes on the Covid Ordinance of 11.12.2020 (French).
+Please also refer to the Federal Council's media release of 11.12.2020.

 Further information on the implementation of further training courses can be found on the website of the Swiss Association for Further Training.